raphaelvallat/yasa/docs/index.rst

 How do I get started with YASA?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to dive right in, you can simply go to the main documentation (:doc:`api`) and try to apply YASA's functions on your own EEG data.
+If you want to dive right in, you can simply go to the main documentation (:ref:`api_reference`) and try to apply YASA's functions on your own EEG data.
 However, for most users, we strongly recommend that you first try running the examples Jupyter notebooks to get a sense of how YASA works and what it can do!
 The notebooks also come with example datasets so they should work right out of the box as long as you've installed YASA first.
 The notebooks and datasets can be found on `GitHub <https://github.com/raphaelvallat/yasa/tree/master/notebooks>`_ (make sure that you download the whole *notebooks/* folder).
 A short description of all notebooks is provided below: